William Wolseley (Royal Navy officer): Life

 In 1786 he was appointed to the Trusty, fitting out at Portsmouth for the broad pennant of his uncle, Phillips Cosby.
 After a three years' commission in the Mediterranean, the Trusty came home and was paid off.
-In 1792 Wolseley was appointed to the Lowestoft frigate, in which in the early months of 1793 he was employed in convoy duty in St. George's Channel.
+In 1792 Wolseley was appointed to the frigate Lowestoft, in which in the early months of 1793 he was employed in convoy duty in St. George's Channel.
 He was then sent out to join Lord Hood in the Mediterranean; was present at the occupation of Toulon, and on 30 September, while detached under Commodore Linzee, occupied the celebrated Mortella Tower, which, being handed over to the Corsicans, was retaken by the French some three weeks later, and on 8 February 1794 beat off the 74-gun ship Fortitude, inflicting on her severe loss and damage.
 The Tower was, however, shortly afterwards captured by a landing party under the command of Wolseley.
 A few days later he was moved into the Impérieuse, which went home in the end of the year.
 He had hoped to be again appointed to her; but he was recommended by Hood, and to some extent shared in the ill-feeling of the Admiralty towards the discarded admiral, so that for nearly five years he was left unemployed.